briankarlberg/Drug_Response_Prediction/README.md

 Next-actions:
   Check-in drg_rsp_v2.ipynb.
   Build and check CCLE drug resp (querry).
-  Build and check-in CCLE gene expression by cell code.
+  Build and check-in code for CCLE gene expression by cell line.
 CCLE object appears to be from expression chunks. exp_chnks nb:_________.